 Over the past 20 years, the legal rights of lesbians and gay men in Canada have been the subject of considerable judicial, political and legislative activity.
-Most Canadian jurisdictions have legislated against discriminatory treatment based on sexual orientation, and the introduction of the Canadian Charter of Rights and Freedoms altered the legal framework in matters of equality rights for lesbians and gay men.
+All Canadian jurisdictions prohibit discriminatory treatment based on sexual orientation, and the introduction of the Canadian Charter of Rights and Freedoms altered the legal framework in matters of equality rights for lesbians and gay men.